Beliavsky/Fortran-code-on-GitHub/README.md

 [Multi-order Approach to Calculating High-speed Linear aerodynamics (MachLine)](https://github.com/usuaero/MachLine): modern, unstructured, subsonic/supersonic flow solver currently being developed by the AeroLab.
 It is a linear panel method based on the Prandtl-Glauert equation.
 Also [MachUp](https://github.com/usuaero/MachUp), a Numerical Lifting-Line Algorithm

+[MUltiScale Simulation Tribology (MUSST)](https://github.com/TRIBO-Pprime/MUSST): implements the finite element method on Reynolds' equation, by Noël Brunetière and Arthur Francisco.
+It can solve a large variety of problems with standard geometries like sliders, bearings and pockets.

 [Navier_Stokes_Spectral_Method](https://github.com/Minard-Jules/Navier_Stokes_Spectral_Method): Navier Stokes simulation using the spectral method, visualized with [gtk-fortran](https://github.com/vmagnin/gtk-fortran), by Jules Minard

 [Nek5000](https://github.com/Nek5000/Nek5000): fast and scalable high-order solver for computational fluid dynamics.
 Applications span a wide range of fields, including fluid flow, thermal convection, combustion and magnetohydrodynamics.